 Last night was a chore.
-You might think that drinking in a five-star hotel could never be boring or described at work, but you'd be wrong.
-Drinking among politicians and celebrities can't be described as anything other than work.
-You would think that the drink would be a comfort, but you're wrong there as well.
+You might think that drinking in a five-star hotel could never be boring or described as work, but you’d be wrong.
+Drinking among politicians and celebrities can’t be described as anything other than work.
+You would think that the drink would be a comfort, but you’re wrong there as well.
 Fat men and plastic women gossip and demean each other down the halls and into the lobbies.
 You begin to wonder if you are starting to become one just by being around them.
-Perhaps you are pulled aside by a group and begin talking about why or how something should happen, or why this person shouldn't have done this or that.
+Perhaps you are pulled aside by a group and begin talking about why or how something should happen, or why this person shouldn’t have done this or that.
 You turn to the bartender.
 What do you ask for?
 What is everyone else drinking?
 Will you be questioned if you turn back to look?
 You order something simple, you decide.
 You turn back around, drink in hand.
 Take a few sips, set the drink down.
 Others do the same.

 You see, it’s really all a game.
 It’s mostly copying.
 But how can one copy when one doesn’t have any money?
 It costs money to get into this game of doing nothing except copying someone else, who must have gotten their idea from the person next to them.
 It doesn’t matter, you say.
 These people are fake, and I’m special.
 I want to use them to do my own good.
 But what if everyone else here is trying to do that same thing?
 You had better act quickly.
 You better move faster than everyone else to copy someone who isn’t all that popular.
 You’re a better person anyways, and that person doesn’t need any money for his idea.
 He probably copied it from someone else anyways.
 He probably didn’t do all the work.
 He probably doesn’t even want money; he’s just doing it for fun.